What is Anchoring?

 - Anchored VWAP

 TrendSpider cannot replace your expertise with our algorithms, but it can automate some grunt work for you.

-TrendSpider's Anchored VWAP can automatically anchor to special points (configured by you; i.e., to "Highest High"; when in non-continuouns mode, it anchors to the most recent point which is a fit), enabling you to flip through charts with ease.
+TrendSpider's Anchored VWAP can automatically anchor to special points configured by you (i.e. to the "Highest High") or, when in non-continuous mode, it anchors to the most recent point that is a fit, enabling you to flip through charts with ease.
 For example, you can set the indicator to anchor to the highest-high, and on every chart that you open, it will automatically identify the appropriate point.
-Automated anchoring is currently enabled for Anchorede VWAP only (read a nice post on our blog about that)
+Automated anchoring is currently enabled for Anchored VWAP only (read our blog post covering that indicator).

 You can easily add different AVWAPs for the highest high, lowest low, recent gaps and other key levels and the charts will automatically update to provide you with a sophisticated support and resistance picture without the need to anchor each point manually on every chart.

 Example of Auto AVWAPs on a Weekly IBM Chart